pyxem/kikuchipy/doc/contributing.rst

 Making changes
 ==============

-kikuchipy's git branch model is similar to the Gitflow Workflow (`original blog post
-<https://nvie.com/posts/a-successful-git-branching-model/>`_).
-This means that if you
-are adding a new feature, branch off of ``develop``, and if you are fixing a bug, branch off of ``main`` instead.
+If you want to add a new feature, branch off of the ``develop`` branch, and when you want to fix a bug, branch off of ``main`` instead.

 To create a new feature branch that tracks the upstream development branch::